WilliamQLiu/williamqliu.github.io/_posts/2018-03-21-kubernetes.md

 Instead of connecting directly to Pods to access applications, we use a logical construct called a __Service__ as a connection endpoint.
 A Service groups related Pods and when accessed, load balances to them.

-The __kube-proxy__ is the network proxy that runs on each worker node and that routes requests
+The __kube-proxy__ is the network proxy that runs on each worker node and that routes requests.
+For each Service endpoint, kube-proxy sets up the routes so that it can reach to it.

+We expose our services to the external world with kube-proxy so we can access our applications from outside the cluster.

 ### etcd